Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my third blog.
 It is always for you and only you.

-One day, we will never have to say good night, only kiss.
-Good night my darling~
+One day, we will never have to say good night, only kiss. <br>Good night my darling~

 ---
 <p id = "Day_4"></p>